-The objective of the BBNJ-Agreement is "to ensure the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, for the present and in the long term" (BBNJ Agreement, Art.
-2 of the Draft Agreement of 4 March 2023).
+The BBNJ Agreement was formally adopted in June 2023, opened for signature in September 2023 and will enter into force 120 days after the 60th State ratifies the Agreement.
+The objective of the Agreement is "to ensure the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, for the present and in the long term" (BBNJ Agreement, Art.
+2).
 The Agreement will only apply to areas beyond national jurisdiction but there is, as yet, limited knowledge of what impact the Agreement may have on OAE and ocean-based CDR generally.
-However, considering the currently available Draft Agreement, there is considerable reason to believe that aspects of the Agreement will potentially apply to OAE research activities that take place in ocean areas beyond national jurisdiction.
+However, there is considerable reason to believe that aspects of the Agreement will potentially apply to OAE research activities that take place in ocean areas beyond

+250 national jurisdiction.

-The current Draft Agreement makes specific reference to "general principles and approaches" (BBNJ Agreement, Art.
+The Agreement makes specific reference to "general principles and approaches" (BBNJ Agreement, Art.
 7) including the freedom to undertake MSR; the precautionary principle/approach; and approaches aimed at building ecosystem resilience to the adverse effects of climate change and ocean acidification.
-Various provisions of the Draft Agreement, if adopted, may be relevant for OAE research insofar as:
+Various provisions of the Agreement may be relevant for OAE research insofar as:

 - The establishment of area-based management tools are concerned.
 This includes the objective of such tools to protect, preserve, restore and maintain biodiversity and ecosystems and to strengthen resilience to stressors such as climate change, ocean acidification and marine pollution; - 2.
 The obligation on States to undertake EIAs.
-The Draft Agreement contains comparably detailed provisions on EIAs, including screening requirements for activities that may have more than minor or transitory effects or where the effects are unknown or poorly understood (potentially relevant for OAE research), the process for undertaking EIAs, and the monitoring, reporting and review of the impacts of any authorized activities; and - 3.
+The Agreement contains comparably detailed provisions on EIAs, including screening requirements for activities that may have more than minor or transitory effects or where the effects are unknown or poorly understood (potentially relevant for OAE research), the process for undertaking EIAs, and the monitoring, reporting and review of the impacts of any authorized activities; and - 3.
 The establishment of institutional arrangements.
-The Draft Agreement foresees the establishment of a number of institutions, including a Scientific and Technical Body, a Clearing-house Mechanism and, most notably, a Conference of the Parties (COP).
+The Agreement foresees the establishment of a number of institutions, including a Scientific and Technical Body, a Clearing-house Mechanism and, most notably, a Conference of the Parties (COP).
 The COP could potentially regulate a broad range of ocean-based activities undertaken in ocean areas beyond national jurisdiction (including research) but will, at a minimum, keep under review and evaluate the implementation of the BBNJ Agreement.

-Most, if not all, of the obligations under the Draft-BBNJ Agreement which might find application to OAE research - as an activity that may have unforeseen consequences if undertaken in ocean areas beyond national jurisdiction - are explicitly linked to an obligation on States to authorize/facilitate the actions of actors under their jurisdiction or control.
-One additional consideration potentially relevant to OAE research, is the fact that the Agreement does not require that an activity be screened or that any subsequent EIA be undertaken if a State determines that the impacts of the activity in question "have been assessed in accordance with the requirements of other relevant legal instruments or frameworks" (BBNJ Agreement, Art.
+Most, if not all, of the obligations under the BBNJ Agreement which might find application to OAE research - as an activity that may have unforeseen consequences if undertaken in ocean areas beyond national jurisdiction - are explicitly linked to an obligation on States to authorize/facilitate the actions of actors under their jurisdiction or control.
+One additional consideration

+- 270 potentially relevant to OAE research, is the fact that the Agreement does not require that an activity be screened or that any subsequent EIA be undertaken if a State determines that the impacts of the activity in question "have been assessed in accordance with the requirements of other relevant legal instruments or frameworks" (BBNJ Agreement, Art.
 29(4)).
-Considering the ongoing work of the Contracting Parties to the London Protocol, including the evaluation of whether OAE activities can be considered as legitimate scientific research under the assessment framework of the London Protocol (see below), the interaction between these two international instruments in relation to OAE research should not be underestimated.
+Considering the ongoing work of the Contracting Parties to the London Protocol, including the evaluation of whether OAE activities can be considered as legitimate scientific research under the assessment framework of the London Protocol (see below), the interaction between these two international instruments in relation to OAE research should not be underestimated. - 275

-Conclusion 6 - The Draft-BBNJ Agreement and OAE Research
+Conclusion 6 - The BBNJ Agreement and OAE Research